khadija-nur/Calculator/README.md

 ## Next steps:

-- Make the calculator more accessible  enable keyboard usage
+- Make the calculator more accessible- enable keyboard usage
 - Use more objects, classes and constructor methods
 - Add more functions - like brackets  to calculator
 - Add more css features to increase user interactivity